AI Bird Identifier

 Frequently Asked Questions

-How accurate is AI bird identification?
+How accurate is the AI bird identifier?

-Does this identify juvenile birds?
+Does it identify juvenile and female birds?